 Microwaves, wireless phones, walkie talkies, radios, and other devices which uses the 2.4GHz Wi-Fi frequency can slow down your Wi-Fi signal as well.
 Newer tablets, smartphones, and routers which use the 802.11AC Wi-Fi standard usually stream video faster because they use the 5GHz signal frequency to improve streaming performance when watching YouTube videos.

 I notice using YouTube mobile site by going to M.YouTube.com with Google Chrome Browser for Android seem to make videos load faster, and they are less likely to slow down, skip, or buffer compared to the YouTube Android app which seem to load videos slower, and make videos skip and buffer more.
 The search function in the mobile website for YouTube also seems better than the app version.

 Update to the latest version of Google Chrome for Android, and YouTube App for Android when updated for them become available on Google Play because updates for apps usually fixes problems on older versions of the app.

 You can also try using alternative web browser for Google Android like Opera, Maxthon, Firefox, and UC Browser which sometimes even let you download your videos to watch at a latter time even when you are not connected to the web.
 I found Opera, and UC web browser to be the best at playing video streams from YouTube.

 Pressing the pause button, and waiting for the status bar to fill up more before you press play would make YouTube videos buffer and skip less.

-In the Wi-Fi settings in Android 4.1-4.2.2 Jellybean, there is an Advance option which let you turn-off battery optimization which may make your Wi-fi better by letting your Wi-Fi use more power.
+In the Wi-Fi settings in Android 4.1-4.2.2 Jellybean, there is an Advance option which let you turn-off battery optimization for Wi-Fi which may make your Wi-fi signal better by letting your Wi-Fi use more power.

 Restarting your Smartphone, and Tablet may make it faster, and fix most problems which can slow down apps which make videos load slower.